-Take isoniazid and rifampicin regularly as directed with a glass of water.
+Take rifampicin regularly as directed.
 It is best to take it on an empty stomach if possible, one hour before or two hours after food.
-Keep taking it until the course is finished.
+Keep taking it until the course is finished, even if you start to feel better.

 It is important to take it regularly.
 If you often forget to take it, it may not work as well.